 Finally, security intelligence can help prevent crises before they happen.
 By providing early warning signs of potential problems, security intelligence can help decision-makers take steps to prevent situations before they occur.

-Security intelligence is critical for any political leader who wants to navigate today’s geopolitical environment effectively.
+Security intelligence is critical for any political leader who wants to effectively navigate today’s geopolitical environment.
 By gathering accurate information about potential threats, security intelligence allows leaders to make informed decisions about how best to protect their countries from harm.

 As our world becomes increasingly complex and the challenges we face become more complicated, it is essential to have a well-informed electorate who can make sound decisions.